What is conversational intelligence: How it matters and who benefits

 How teams drive results with conversation intelligence

-There are numerous ways conversational intelligence can play a critical role in a company’s success, from making contact centers more efficient to saving money.
+There are numerous ways conversation intelligence can play a critical role in a company’s success, from making contact centers more efficient to saving money.
+Using conversational intelligence to analyze conversations, brands can improve product messaging and services by better understanding customer profiles, preferences, common pain points, and more.

-- Contact Centers: Conversation data creates better visibility into agent performance, common customer questions, and customer issues that are most problematic.
-Those insights are used to shape agent training, develop the tools agents use, and create the content provided to them and customers.
+- Contact Centers: This data creates better visibility into agent performance, customer questions, and most common customer needs.
+Those insights are used to shape agent training, develop the tools agents use, and the relevant content provided to them and customers.

-- Marketing: Collecting these insights also helps marketers develop strategies to increase awareness and demand.
-With a deeper understanding of what customers want, they can be more precisely targeted in marketing materials and campaigns.
+- Marketing and sales: Collecting insights from customer interactions also helps marketers and sales leaders develop strategies to increase awareness, demand, and retention.
+With a deeper understanding of what customers want, they can optimize marketing messaging, streamline customer retention campaigns, and drive revenue growth.

-- Organizational programming: Conversational intelligence also validates the success of transformation programs and establishes strategic roadmaps for further organizational changes.
-It has an impact internally — human resources, legal, or IT programs — and externally — customer service, sales, lead generation, etc.
+- Organizational programming: Conversation intelligence also validates the success of transformation programs and establishes strategic roadmaps for further organizational changes.
+It has an impact internally — human resources, legal, or IT programs — and externally — customer service, sales conversations, lead generation, and more.

-- Design teams: Conversation designers and bot builders use the data to better understand the consumer experience, translating into more natural, personal bot dialogue that helps solve consumer problems.
-Designers can also assess what works (or doesn’t) in their automations, leading to quicker responses to customer issues and satisfaction.
+- Design teams: Conversation designers and bot builders can use all the data to better understand the consumer experience, translating into more natural, personal bot dialogue that helps solve consumer problems.
+Designers can also assess what works (or doesn’t) in their automations — bringing focus to Conversational AI programs — leading to quicker responses to customer issues and happier customers.

-- Executives: Successful leaders can use conversational intelligence to shape corporate strategy while providing direction that supports the customer needs and desires.
+- Executives: Successful leaders can use insights from conversation intelligence software to shape corporate strategy while providing direction that supports the needs and desires of customers.

-Conversational intelligence is not just a trendy phrase.
-It is foundational to a brand’s success.
+Conversational intelligence is more than a trendy phrase.
+It’s foundational to a brand’s success.

-Customers provide critical knowledge that can be used across an organization to drive significant value if we can capture and analyze these transformational conversations.
-LivePerson is focused on providing innovative ways to present conversational analytics, enabling brands to make data-driven decisions to gain measurable results.
+Customers provide critical contact center data that can be used across an organization to drive significant value.
+Businesses analyzing conversations through conversation intelligence platforms can find valuable insights from the direct feedback found in customer phone calls, sales calls, texts, emails, and other conversation channels.
+LivePerson is focused on providing innovative ways to present conversational analytics to business leaders, enabling them to make data-driven decisions that have real business impact.